-Policy for Questioning Exam Items in all Courses
+• Policy for Questioning Exam Items in all Courses

 A course instructor may give students an opportunity to challenge a question or questions at the end of an examination.
 This is under the discretion of the individual course instructors.
-In order for a question to be considered, a student will be required to write a short narrative and rationale for the challenge.
-Attached to the end of the examination the following statement will appear:
+In order for a question to be considered, a student will be required to email the instructor with the challenged question within 6 hours of taking the exam.